Tyre industry pushes back against evidence of plastic pollution

 “It’s important to continue to work on the gaps that we have in our knowledge.”

-Joerg Burfein, who was until recently head of global standards and regulations at Continental, said microplastics had become a focus for the firm in the last two years.
+Joerg Burfien, who was until recently head of global standards and regulations at Continental, said microplastics had become a focus for the firm in the last two years.

 Eunomia’s 2018 study concluded that 500,000 tonnes of microplastics are generated from tyres in the EU every year, accounting for potentially the largest source of microplastics in the aquatic environment.